-This Wildean mocking of literary ennui was ostensibly made by Wilde at an English country house some time before 1882—but evidently it was not noted until 1884 in America, a little time after Wilde's visits there by American newspapers which often carried anecdotes about Wilde.
+This characteristic mocking of literary ennui was ostensibly made by Wilde at an English country house some time before 1882—but evidently it was not noted until 1884 in America, a little time after Wilde's visits there by American newspapers which often carried anecdotes about Wilde.

 British journals appear to have been quick to seize upon good copy appropriated from other newspapers, even from as far as America.